Astranag/Code-Quiz/README.md

 ### ✅ Acceptance Criteria

-It's done when:
+Create a code quiz that contains the following requirements:

-- I am taking a coding quiz at the click of the start button to which a timer starts and I am presented with multiple choice questions.
+- A start button that when clicked a timer starts and the first question appears.
-- I can answer the preset questions question and upon answer, I am presented with another question.
+- Questions contain buttons for each answer.
+- When an answer is clicked, the next question appears
-- When I answer a question incorrectly, then time is subtracted from the clock.
+- If the answer clicked was incorrect then subtract time from the clock
-- When all questions are answered or the timer reaches 0, THEN the game is over.
+- The quiz should end when all questions are answered or the timer reaches 0.
-- When the game is over, then I can save my initials and score.
+- When the game ends, it should display their score and give the user the ability to save their initials and their score

 ## 🚀 INSTALLATION